Submissions

 Toh, W. & Lim, F. V. (2020).
 Using Video Games for Learning: Developing a Metalanguage for Digital Play.
 Games and Culture, 16(5), 583-610. https://doi.org/10.1177%2F1555412020921339

-In uncovered aspects, the manuscript must be formatted in accordance with the 7th edition of APA (Publication Manual of the American Psychological Association, see http://www.apastyle.org/).
+In uncovered aspects, the manuscript must be formatted following the 7th edition of APA (Publication Manual of the American Psychological Association, see http://www.apastyle.org/).

 Code of Conduct